When my Father passed away last year we were faced with a mountain of grief we are only just beginning to process – this is of course to be expected.

 When my Dad died last year the house immediately became dark and lifeless.
 If a house can have emotions it felt sad and lost.

-We also knew, however that the time had come for a change and that it had to happen.
+We also knew, however that the time had come for a change and it had to happen.

 It will be extremely difficult to say goodbye when the day comes to hand over the keys.